Monetra/mstdlib/cluster/README.md

 - State         - enum:
   - INIT:     Initializing - may not be connected to any nodes, this is the initial state.
+When tracking servers, this state does not count toward quorum (and obviously won't receive logs).
-When tracking servers, this state does not count toward quorum.
+  - JOIN:     Node is trying to join the cluster.
+When tracking servers, this state does not count toward quorum and does not receive logs.
+  - FOLLOWER: Not the primary node, just receiving logs from leader to apply and can participate in voting.
   - LEADER:   Primary Node.
 Responsible for processing all requests.
-  - FOLLOWER: Not the primary node, just receiving logs from leader to apply and can participate in voting.
   - VOTER:    Does not receive logs, only participates in voting (arbitration mode)
   - ERROR:    Node is in an error state (e.g. maximum latency, non-leader